binaryphile/concorde/README.md

 option definitions, where the option definitions themselves are an array of fields.

-The fields are short option, long option, argument name (if desired) and help.
-Short or long can be omitted so long long as at least one of them is defined.
-Argument name is only used if we are storing a provided followup value, as opposed to just defining a true/false flag.
-Finally, help is there to remind us what the option is supposed to be, although it's not currently used for anything else.
+The fields are short option, long option, name of the user's value (blank if the option is a flag) and help.
+Short or long can be omitted so long as at least one of them is defined.
+Help is there to remind us what the option is supposed to be, although it's not currently used for anything else.

-If we were just defining an array, our option would look something like:
+If we were just defining an option array, our option would look like:

 ``` bash
 option=(-n --name name 'a name to say hello to')